jbetz-jhu/impart/README.md

 investigators to wait until the end of data collection to perform statistical analyses.
+Group sequential designs are more flexible, allowing studies to be stopped for efficacy or futility according to a pre-planned analyses, which occur when the number of obtained primary outcomes reach pre-specified fractions of the final sample size.

+Covariate adjustment allows investigators to potentially gain additional precision variables collected on individuals prior to randomization.
+This potential increase in precision can be used to provide additional power in a fixed sample size design or a group sequential design.
+Not all methods of covariate adjustment are directly compatible with a group sequential design, since the boundaries for determining efficacy or futility depend on the independent increments assumption.
+While this assumption fails to hold in some cases, this assumption can be made to hold by orthogonalizing the estimates and their variance-covariance matrix, which allows a much broader class of methods to be used in such designs (Van Lancker, Betz, and Rosenblum 2022).

-Group sequential designs are more flexible, allowing studies to be stopped for efficacy or futility according to a pre-planned analyses.
-Covariate adjustment allows investigators to potentially gain additional precision and power from variables collected on individuals prior to randomization.
-Unfortunately, the amount of precision gained from covariate adjustment is not known precisely at the outset of a study, complicating the ability to use covariate adjustment to reduce the required sample size.
-Additionally, some methods of covariate adjustment do not provide the independent increments property required by group sequential design methods.
+A disadvantage of covariate adjustment is that the amount of precision gained from covariate adjustment is not known precisely at the outset of a study.
+This complicates the ability to use covariate adjustment to reduce the required sample size instead of providing additional power.
 Rather than planning analyses based on a specific number of participants, investigators can pre-specify when analyses reach pre-specified levels of precision: this is known as information